+Transmit Mask for EN 303 722

-Annex 1 Obtaining additional information on RLAN standards
+Annex 2 Obtaining additional information on RLAN standards

 The ETSI EN 300 328, EN 301 893 and EN 302 567 standards can be downloaded from http://pda.etsi.org/pda/queryform.asp.
 In addition to these standards, the Hiperlan type 2 standards can still be downloaded from the above link.